-In concert with the Sonus Partner Assure Program, we enhanced our SBC 5200 to be more enterprise- and channel-centric and launched a new SBC, the SBC 5100, to address the requirements for smaller offices as a result of their VoIP and SIP deployments.
-The acquisition of Network Equipment Technologies, Inc. ("NET") in August 2012 also provided us with the SBC 1000 and SBC 2000, along with strong expertise in the Microsoft Skype for Business and Lync market and a presence in the U.S. federal government market.
+In 2012, in concert with Sonus Partner Assure, we enhanced our SBC 5200 to be more enterprise- and channel-centric and launched the SBC 5100 to address the requirements for smaller offices as a result of their VoIP and SIP deployments.
+The acquisition of Network Equipment Technologies, Inc. ("NET") in 2012 also provided us with the SBC 1000 and SBC 2000, along with strong expertise in the Microsoft Skype for Business and Lync market and a presence in the U.S. federal government market.
 Today, Sonus has more Skype for Business and Lync-qualified SBCs than any other vendor.
-In October 2013, we introduced the industry's first software-based SBC architected to deliver unlimited scalability and designed with advanced features, the Sonus SBC SWe (Software edition).
+In 2013, we introduced the industry's first software-based SBC architected to deliver unlimited scalability and designed with advanced features, the Sonus SBC SWe (Software edition).
+In 2016, this product was named a "Cloud Computing Security Excellence Award" winner by Cloud Computing magazine and Miercom, an independent certification company, verified the performance of the SBC SWe in network function virtualization ("NFV") environments through extensive testing.

-In February 2014, we completed the acquisition of Performance Technologies, Incorporated ("PT").
-From this acquisition, we expanded and diversified our portfolio with an integrated, virtualized Diameter and SIP-based solution and have delivered strategic value to service providers seeking to offer new multimedia services through mobile, cloud-based, real-time communications.
-Also in February 2014, we announced our Sonus SBC 7000 SBC (the "SBC 7000"), which was designed to address scalability requirements for real-time, multimedia communications with the capability to license up to 150,000 sessions.
+In 2014, with the acquisition of Performance Technologies, Incorporated ("PT"), we expanded and diversified our portfolio with an integrated Diameter and SS7 signaling solution and have delivered strategic value to service providers seeking to offer new multimedia services through mobile, cloud-based, real-time communications.
+Also in 2014, we announced our Sonus SBC

+7000 ("SBC 7000"), which is designed to address scalability requirements for real-time, multimedia communications with the capability to license up to 150,000 sessions.
 The SBC 7000 is purpose-built to support emerging services such as high definition ("HD") voice and video, Voice over Long-Term Evolution ("VoLTE") and Rich Communications Services ("RCS").